 For centuries, the River Wensum has been modified to enable milling and land drainage.
 The result is a river that is often unnaturally wide and contained in overdeep channels.
-The mills create a series of impoundments.
-The Wensum Restoration Strategy, delivered by the Environment Agency working alongside Natural England aims to reverse and mitigate some of these changes.
+The mills create a series of impoundments creating a series of long ponded reaches.
+The Wensum Restoration Strategy, delivered by the Environment Agency working alongside Natural England, aims to reverse and mitigate some of these changes.
 Other bodies including angling clubs have carried out their own projects (Costessey point, Lyng, Swanton Morley).
 These have used techniques such as flow deflectors, addition of gravel, reconnecting bypassed meanders, fry bays and off-stream refuge areas to create additional natural hydromorphology and habitats.
-Below are some recent and future examples of projects carried out under the restoration strategy.
+Below are some recent and future examples of projects carried out under the EA/NE restoration strategy.

-In October 2019, improvements over a 1.3 km stretch of the river from the A1067 road-bridge (Lenwade) downstream to a wooden footbridge opposite great Witchingham Hall took place.
+In October 2019, improvements over a 1.3 km stretch of the river from the A1067 road-bridge (Lenwade) downstream to a wooden footbridge opposite Great Witchingham Hall took place.
 This section includes a part of the river fishable from the Bridge Inn fishery.